-The Government’s Department for Environment, Food and Rural Affairs (Defra) has confirmed a number of cases of avian influenza (bird flu) on the Sussex coast.
+The Government’s Department for Environment, Food and Rural Affairs (DEFRA) has confirmed that the threat of avian influenza (bird flu) to birds continues.
+Sadly, this means there may be cases of bird flu in Brighton & Hove.

 The UK Health Security Agency (UKHSA) has said that bird flu is primarily a disease of birds and the risk to the general public’s health is very low.

-However, do not touch or pick up any dead or visibly sick birds that you find and keep dogs on a lead.
+- Do not touch or pick up any dead or visibly sick birds that you find.

-If you find a dead bird in a public area
+If a dead bird is found in a public area

 Where dead wild waterfowl (swans, geese or ducks), gulls or birds of prey are found on public land please do not touch or pick up the bird and keep dogs away from them.

-You'll need to tell us as much information as possible about the bird and its location including:
+You'll need to share as much information as possible about the bird and its location including:

 - the address, postcode, nearby landmark or What3Words reference